GSA/CFO.gov/_members/mr-tim-soltis.md

 ---
+bio-image:
+bio-image-alt-text:
+layout: bio
+permalink: /bio/mr-tim-soltis/
 name : MR. TIM SOLTIS
 department: OFFICE OF MANAGEMENT AND BUDGET
 title: DEPUTY CONTROLLER, OFFICE OF FEDERAL FINANCIAL MANAGEMENT
-img:
+---
-description: Tim Soltis is the Deputy Controller in Office of Federal Financial Management.
+  Tim Soltis is the Deputy Controller in Office of Federal Financial Management.
 In that role, he serves as a
              senior member of the Office of Management and Budget&#39;s (OMB) management team supporting the President&#39;s Management Agenda (PMA) across multiple Cross Agency Priority (CAP) goals and in providing policy to the federal financial management and financial assistance communities to support